withastro/astro/.changeset/many-garlics-lick.md

 'astro': major
 ---

-Removes internal JSX handling as they are now handled by `@astrojs/mdx` directly.
-The below exports are also now removed:
+Removes internal JSX handling and moves the responsibility to the `@astrojs/mdx` package directly.
+The following exports are also now removed:

 - `astro/jsx/babel.js`
 - `astro/jsx/component.js`